C-firefly/Telegram-Backup-System/README.md

 123456789:AAxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Keep this token private.
+«⚠️ Keep this token private.
+Never publish your bot token on GitHub.»

+If your token is accidentally exposed, immediately revoke/regenerate it through BotFather.

 ---

 📢 Create Telegram Channel

-Create a Telegram Channel for storing backups.
+Create a Telegram Channel for storing your backups.

-Recommended:
+Recommended

 Private Channel

-Add your bot as an administrator.
+Add your Telegram bot as an Administrator.

-The bot needs permission to post messages/documents in the channel.
+The bot needs permission to send/post documents and messages to the channel.

 ---